ABOUT EAST AFRICAN COMMUNITY

 Aims and Objectives

-The EAC aims at widening and deepening co-operation among the Partner States in, among others, political, economic and social fields for their mutual benefit.
+The East African Community aims at widening and deepening co-operation among the Partner States in, among others, political, economic and social fields for their mutual benefit.
 To this extent the EAC countries established a Customs Union in 2005 a Common Market by 2010, a Monetary Union Protocol was signed in 2013 and ultimately a Political Federation of the East African Community Partners States.

 Enlargement of the Community